lhazlewood/scms/README.md

 Now that you've gotten your feet wet, here's what is going on:

-SCMS will produce a 1:1 copy of the site in your source directory - `mysite` and all of its children directories and all of their contents - to your specified destination directory.
+SCMS will produce a 1:1 recursive copy of the site in your source directory - `mysite` - to your specified destination directory.
 But during that process, it will render all Markdown files as HTML files using the specified Velocity template in `scms.cfg`.

 As you can infer from `scms.cfg`, you can have multiple templates: for any Markdown path matching a particular pattern, you can apply a specific template for that file path.
+Patterns are matched based on a 'first match wins' policy, so more specific patterns should be defined before more general patterns.

 All that is left now is to learn a little bit of the [Velocity Template Language](http://velocity.apache.org/engine/devel/user-guide.html#Velocity_Template_Language_VTL:_An_Introduction) so you can write as many `.vtl` Velocity templates as you want to customize the rendered output (look and feel) of your